 There has been a water mill at Flatford from at least the 11th Century – we know this because it is listed in the Domesday book of 1068.
-However, that mill had obviously been there some time by the time it came to be recorded in the Domesday Book.
-It may not always have been used for milling grain into flour.
-It is possible that it was also used in the production of cloth as a fulling mill.
+However, the Flatford Mill recorded in 1068 had been there some years by that time.
+It would have been a corn (flour) mill used for milling grain into flour. .

-What was happening in Essex and Suffolk was as follows:
+What happened in Essex and Suffolk is as follows:

-- 2000 years ago Suffolk and Essex were devoted to farming.
-Because of the difficulty in transporting goods people living in the villages had to be self sufficient in producing flour to make bread.
-Most of this would have been carried out in people’s homes with very simple equipment
+- Until the 20th Century Suffolk and Essex were dependant on farming.
+Because of the difficulty in transporting goods, people living in the villages had to be self sufficient and Flatford Mill would have produced most of the flour for the village’s inhabitants.
+Most of the baking would have been carried out in people’s homes with very simple equipment

-- By the time the Domesday Book was written in 1086 most of the villages along the River Stour had at least one water mill producing flour – mainly for the local population
+- It is generally accepted that it was the Saxons who engineered the river and built most of the water mills.
+By the time the Domesday Book was written in 1086 most of the villages along the River Stour had at least one water mill producing flour – mainly for the local population

-- By 1400 the villages along the Stour Valley were major producers and by 1520 it was the wealthiest area of the country outside London, with most of their cloth being exported through London.
+- By 1400 the villages along the Stour Valley were major producers of woollen cloth and by 1520 it was the wealthiest area in the country outside London, with most of the Stour Valley cloth being exported through London.